Pavuk

 * tweaked configure+makefiles so that a 'make dist' from CVS becomes

-potentially dangerous mixed use of function and data pointers by
+dangerous mixed use of function and data pointers by typecasting function

 function_pointer_type ptr = &function;